ManticoreProject/manticore/README.md

 Manticore currently only supports the x86-64 (a.k.a.
 AMD64)
-architecture running on either Linux or Mac OS X. It is possible to build the compiler on other systems (see below), but we have not ported the runtime or code generator to them yet.
+architecture running on either Linux or macOS.
+It is possible to build the compiler on other systems, but we have not ported the runtime system to them yet.

 Manticore is implemented in a mix of C and SML code.
 You will need a recent version of SML/NJ (version 110.81+) installed.
 Furthermore, your installation of SML/NJ should include the MLRISC library.

-If you would like to use the LLVM backend, follow the instructions below.
+If you would like to have the LLVM backend available for use, follow the instructions below.
+Otherwise, skip to "Building from Source".

-### LLVM Backend
+#### Optional: LLVM Backend

-You must have a *custom* version of LLVM installed prior to configuring and building Manticore in order to have the LLVM backend available.
+You must have a *custom* version of LLVM built prior to configuring and building Manticore in order to have the LLVM backend available for use.
 The following commands will obtain the right LLVM sources and place it in `./llvm/src`

     git submodule init llvm/src
     git submodule update llvm/src

 Next, we're going to build LLVM, which has its own set of [prerequisites](http://llvm.org/docs/GettingStarted.html#software) that any Unix machine setup for C++ development should already have.
 To configure LLVM, run the following commands

     cd llvm
-    mkdir build install
+    mkdir build
     cd build
-    cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../src
+    cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ../src

-Next, we will compile and install LLVM locally, which typically takes 5-10 minutes.
+Next, we will build only the parts of LLVM that we need, which will take a few minutes.
-Replace `n` below with the number of parallel jobs you would like to use during the build.
+Replace `n` below with the number of parallel jobs you would like to use during the build, such as the number of cores on your system.
-If you have a spinning disk hard drive, we recommend `n` to be *at most* `(RAM / 2.5GB)`, as the linking stage eats up a huge amount of virtual memory, and once you start swapping, it may not finish.
-To get the installation going, run the following
+To get the build going, run the following

-    make install -j n
+    make llc opt -j n

 then, move back to the root directory with

     cd ../..

 and continue with configuring and building Manticore below.
-Note that LLVM will now be installed under `./llvm/install` and you should not need to rebuild it again.
+Note that LLVM will now be available under `./llvm/build` and you should not need to rebuild it again.

-## BUILDING FROM SOURCE
+## Building From Source

 If building and installing the system from source, you first must generate the configuration script.
 To do so, run the following two commands:

 	autoheader -Iconfig
 	autoconf -Iconfig

 Then proceed with configuration.

 ### Configuring